Webinar

 Key takeaways

-• While the “ground floor” opportunity associated with IPOs can be appealing, investors should be selective in incorporating IPOs into their portfolios.
+• While the “ground floor” opportunity associated with IPOs can be appealing, investors should be selective as they approach adding IPOs to their portfolio of investments.

 Historical trends in the IPO market

 IPO activity often tends to peak during periods of strong equity market performance.
 “When stock markets are doing well, investors are receptive to high-growth companies so it’s a more favorable environment for new stock issuance,” says Kaush Amin, head of private market investing at U.S. Bank Wealth Management.
-“When stock markets struggle, as was the case in 2022, IPO activity tends to slow dramatically.”
+He contrasts that to more challenging equity market periods.

 “When interest rates began moving higher in 2022, perceptions changed,” says Amin.
 “Investors turned their focus to stocks of companies that could generate current earnings and put less faith in stocks of companies that mainly promoted the prospects of future earnings.
 Most IPOs would fall into the latter category.”